 The second episode is about how scientists found that many diseases are caused by bacteria and viruses and how they went on to search for cures for each specific disease.
 The last episode shows how deadly poisons can be used to cure several diseases.
 One example, among many ironic ones, is how an outbreak of murders using arsenic poisonings (in the style of Agatha Christie) in Great Britain motivated research into the use of controlled amounts of arsenic as a means of saving lives rather than taking them.

 Mosley is a genial host and uses words and graphics nicely to explain some fairly complex ideas in the story of medicine.
-The usual Athena booklet gives background material not all of which covered in the feature film.

 A bonus feature, "Seven Wonders of the Microbe World," is a bit rushed at a mere 27 minutes; but it might spark the viewer’s interest in following up with other research into this branch of science.